 Get the recipe from With Food and Love.

 Chili and a Cinnamon Roll

 A true Midwest combination of salty and sweet, chili served with a freshly baked cinnamon roll is surprisingly tasty.
-You'll find them served together in school lunch cafeterias and at fast-food restaurant Runza, which offers chili and a cinnamon roll on the combo meal menu.
+You'll find them served together in school lunch cafeterias and at regional fast-food restaurant Runza, which offers chili and a cinnamon roll on the combo meal menu.

 Chokecherry trees produce reddish-black berries that make spectacular jam or jelly and even better wine, as long as homemade vintners understand that the pits of the fruit are slightly toxic and should be discarded.
 While you can find chokecherry wine in stores and at vineyards in the region, it was once common to have the homemade version available, too.
 Age mellows the flavor, so most recipes call for storing the wine for at least a year.